FAQ

 What is the difference between cancheck and SupportGoWhere?

-SupportGoWhere is the official government scheme directory. cancheck is a matching tool built around plain language and your situation.
-Instead of browsing a list of schemes, you tell cancheck what you're dealing with and it tells you what matches — and who to call first. cancheck also routes to human gateways (like SSOs and FSCs) rather than directly to application portals.
+SupportGoWhere is the official government scheme directory. cancheck is a matching tool.
+Instead of browsing a list, you tell cancheck what you're dealing with and it tells you what matches and who to call first. cancheck routes you to people (SSOs, FSCs) rather than application portals.

 Privacy and data